jfpoilpret/fast-arduino-lib/dox/main.md

 Once you can build your project from netbeans, you can build it from a Linux shell as well:

-    > $ make CONF=UNO-Release
+    > $ make CONF=UNO
-    > $ make flash CONF=UNO-Release
+    > $ make flash CONF=UNO

 The first `make` builds your program for the target specified with `CONF=...`.

 The second `make` uploads the built program to the Flash memory of the target MCU.

 The `make` command takes optional arguments that help you specify how to upload to your MCU target, among a set of ways, and through which USB port.
-This is directly documented in [Makefile-FastArduino](https://github.com/jfpoilpret/fast-arduino-lib/blob/master/Makefile-FastArduino.mk); please go there for further details.

 FastArduino library organisation
 --------------------------------